Diversity and Cultural Calendar

 - Native American Heritage Month.

-- Hanukkah – the Jewish festival commemorating rededication, celebrated in 2020 from nightfall, December 10 – nightfall, December 18.
+- Hanukkah – the Jewish festival commemorating rededication, begins the evening of, December 18, 2022 – ends the evening of, December 26, 2022.

 - Christmas – the Christian holiday on December 25 that marks the birth of Jesus Christ.